oschrenk/notes/authentication.md

 # Authentication #

-- **Authentication** is any process by which you verify that someone is who they claim they are
+- **Authentication** is any process by which you verify that someone is who they claim they are.
+It is about identifying the identidy of the user.
+Is the user who say they are?
-- **Authorization** is finding out if the person, once identified, is permitted to have the resource.
+- **Authorization** is finding out if the person, once identified, is permitted to have the resource, it is requesting.
 - **Access Control** is about controlling entrance by some arbitrary condition which may or may not have anything to do with the attributes of the particular visitor.

 ## Http BasicAuth ##